dave-msk/afb/docs/USAGE.md

 }
 ```

-**AFB** supports nested type specifications where each form could be nested in one another, as illustrated above.
+**afb** supports nested type specifications where each form could be nested in one another, as illustrated above.
 Each input argument is expected to be either `None`, or conform to the specified structure.
 The `Manufacturer` takes care of the argument preparation that gives a value in the exact same structure as the required type specification.
 See the section **Object Specification** below for details.

 ## Application